 Dr. Sean Cadigan, Associate Vice-President (Academic) Programs, Complement Planning and Development

-Dr. Cadigan has been associate vice-president (academic) faculty affairspro tempore since May 2015.
+Prior to this appointmend, he was associate vice-president (academic) faculty affairs pro tempore, a position he held since May 2015.
 In that role, he provided leadership in all areas pertaining to the employment relationship, working environment, career development and professional well-being of academic leaders, academic staff members and instructors.

-He comes to the new leadership position with bargaining unit and significant academic administration experience.
-He has served on the Memorial University of Newfoundland Faculty Association bargaining team and, most recently, as acting associate dean (research and graduate studies) in the Faculty of Humanities and Social Sciences.
+He has bargaining unit and significant academic administration experience. and has served has served on the Memorial University of Newfoundland Faculty Association bargaining team and, most recently, as acting associate dean (research and graduate studies) in the Faculty of Humanities and Social Sciences.

-Dr. Cadigan will support the development of all educational programs, including curriculum, policy and program reviews, with special emphasis on seeking opportunities in new and emerging academic initiatives and programs; advise on resource allocation, particularly those of faculty complement, to ensure the best support possible for the quality and competitiveness of all educational and research programs, especially those that are direct responses to relevant university strategic plans and frameworks; and provide leadership in all areas pertaining to the employment relationship, working environment, career development and professional well-being of academic leaders, academic staff members and instructors, including, where applicable, the promotion and tenure process.
+In his current role, Dr. Cadigan supports the development of all educational programs, including curriculum, policy and program reviews, with special emphasis on seeking opportunities in new and emerging academic initiatives and programs; advise on resource allocation, particularly those of faculty complement, to ensure the best support possible for the quality and competitiveness of all educational and research programs, especially those that are direct responses to relevant university strategic plans and frameworks; and provide leadership in all areas pertaining to the employment relationship, working environment, career development and professional well-being of academic leaders, academic staff members and instructors, including, where applicable, the promotion and tenure process.

 An accomplished historian and award-winning author, Dr. Cadigan was the recipient of the J.W.
 Dafoe Foundation Annual Book Prize for outstanding, non-fiction writing about Canada, Canadians and the nation in international affairs for his book Newfoundland and Labrador: A History.